ShorelineCrypto/cheetahcoin/doc/Android_Userland_App/README.md

 ## Debian or Ubuntu?

 UserLand app offers 4 linux distros (Alpine, Arch, Debian, Ubuntu).
-Currently for Nengcoin android mining, two distros are supported and tested: Debian (version 11 or 10 ) and Ubuntu (version 20.04 or 18.04).
+Currently for Cheetahcoin android mining, two distros are supported and tested: Debian (version 11 or 10 ) and Ubuntu (version 20.04 or 18.04).
 Arch linux is also gnu linux so that Arch may also work, but not tested.
 Alpine linux is not supported because Alpine linux is not gnu linux, uses musl libary instead.

 UserLand Debian runs Debian 11 (bullseye) or 10 (buster) on arm64/armhf.
 UserLand ubuntu runs Ubuntu 20.04 or 18.04 on arm64/armhf.
 The UserLand LXDE or XFCE desktop installation session uses Debian.
 Debian or ubuntu either distro is fine with similar user experience.

 ## Linux Terminal (SSH) or Desktop (VNC or XSDL)?

-For NENG android mining purpose, we recommend using Linux terminal only through UserLand SSH login mode.
+For CHTA android mining purpose, we recommend using Linux terminal only through UserLand SSH login mode.
 Our experience on debian or ubuntu has been fabulous and smooth with easy setup for remote login from windows/Mac/Linux desktop on big screen.

 In fact, we have tested XSDL/VNC in quad core android 8.0 on VNC or XSDL mode, and failed with crashes.
 We do not know the reason of crash errors like "Connection Failed" after hours of LXDE or XFCE installation.
 We also tested Arch SSH installation and failed to complete.

 Android is optimized for mobile GUI on top of linux kernel.
 GNU or regular linux LXDE or XFCE desktop is mainly for desktop/laptop environment.
 Therefore we see limited value using LXDE/XFCE in android phones any way.
 If you want to learn or have fun experience for linux, we would recommend to install a copy of Linux OS inside "VirtualBox" in windows 10.
 Oracle VirtualBox is free virtual machine software that can install and run a second operating system in windows 10 without need of dual boot.
-With virutalBox setup for any one of 8 distros that we support for NENG wallet, you can mine NENG with cheetah_cpuminer easily in linux inside virtualbox of windows 10.
+With virutalBox setup for any one of 8 distros that we support for CHTA wallet, you can mine CHTA with cheetah_cpuminer easily in linux inside virtualbox of windows 10.

 ## Putty or No Putty in windows 10?

 Putty is windows 10 software to remote login into android UserLand linux at port 2022.
 Below main guide mainly use putty to login into android with big screen to type in those linux command line for installation.
 Alternatively, those command line can also be done without using putty.

 Some members reported that putty does not work either because new android versions have security feature to block UserLand app port or routers block those ports.
-Member @Sefia at discord provided this word documents "NENG_Android_arm64_Mining_Guide_without_Putty.txt" at current folder on how to do android mining without using putty.
+Member @Sefia at discord provided this word documents "CHTA_Android_arm64_Mining_Guide_without_Putty.txt" at current folder on how to do android mining without using putty.

 ## FAQ - Linux Terminal Basic Keyboard